mebus08/python-snippets/README.md

 # python-snippets

-Here you can find some Pythoncode Snippets from me.
+Here you can find some Code Snippets which I have wrote to learn Python